openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-The first computer I used was the family's BBC B machine.Â  The first machine that was truly my own was a Gateway 486DX2 66MHz, I then replaced it with a P3 550MHz machine which limped on until a few years ago.Â  Currently my main machine is my netbook (eeePC 1000HE), I also use a Dell (D820) and Vaio (AR11S).
+The first computer I used was the family's BBC B machine.
+The first machine that was truly my own was a Gateway 486DX2 66MHz, I then replaced it with a P3 550MHz machine which limped on until a few years ago.
+Currently my main machine is my netbook (eeePC 1000HE), I also use a Dell (D820) and Vaio (AR11S).
 I also have a pile of old Dells under my desk (Latitude CS & C600) which I'm most likely going to get rid of.